aungnay/vacdist/README.md

 | Converge Gen | 9 | 4 | 24 | 37 | 27 | 55 | 79 |

 ![Image of Set 7 Run 2](./img/Figure_07b.png)
 The above image shows the stats from the Set 7 Run 2.
-Here, we can observe from the table that the best solution has a positive correlation to the change in population.
-The same can be said about the CPU time as well.
 Below are the counties as well as their risk rank that was generated as the best solution on Set 7 Run 2.
 - Broward County ,  Florida (4th)
 - Ocean County ,  New Jersey (8th)
 - Hudson County ,  New Jersey (34th)